Updated T2K measurements of muon neutrino and antineutrino disappearance using 3.6 $\times$ 10$^{21}$ protons on target: Introduction

 \section{Introduction}

-Neutrino oscillations are described by the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix, $U_{lj}$, which relates the neutrino mass eigenstates $\nu_j$ (with masses $m_j=(m_1,m_2,m_3)$) to the left-handed neutrino flavor fields $\nu_{l}$ ($\nu_e$, $\nu_{\mu}$, $\nu_{\tau}$)\cite{Pontecorvo:1967fh,MNS10.1143/PTP.28.870} as $ \nu_l = \sum_j U_{lj} \nu_j$.
-The matrix $U_{lj}$ is parameterized by three mixing angles $\theta_{12}$, $\theta_{13}$, and $\theta_{23}$, and a CP-violating phase \deltacp.
+Neutrino oscillations are described by the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix, $U_{lj}$, which relates the neutrino mass eigenstates $\nu_j$ [with masses $m_j=(m_1,m_2,m_3)$] to the left-handed neutrino flavor fields $\nu_{l}$ ($\nu_e$, $\nu_{\mu}$, $\nu_{\tau}$)\cite{Pontecorvo:1967fh,MNS10.1143/PTP.28.870} as $ \nu_l = \sum_j U_{lj} \nu_j$.
+The matrix $U_{lj}$ is parametrized by three mixing angles $\theta_{12}$, $\theta_{13}$, and $\theta_{23}$, and a \textit{CP}-violating phase \deltacp.
 Two Majorana phases appear on the diagonal terms in $U_{lj}$ if the neutrino is the same as its antiparticle, but they have no effect on neutrino oscillations.
-In this framework, \numu and \numub disappearance probabilities are the same in the absence of matter effects (which are negligible at T2K energies and baseline, but are included in their calculation) so a mismatch could indicate a source of CPT violation (since CPT$[P(\numu \rightarrow \numu)] = P(\numub \rightarrow \numub)$ in vacuum) or a source of non-standard interactions\cite{Arguelles:2022xxa}.
+In this framework, \numu and \numub disappearance probabilities are the same in the absence of matter effects (which are negligible at T2K energies and baseline, but are included in their calculation) so a mismatch could indicate a source of \textit{CPT} violation (since $CPT[P(\numu \rightarrow \numu)] = P(\numub \rightarrow \numub)$ in vacuum) or a source of nonstandard interactions\cite{Arguelles:2022xxa}.

 The results presented in this paper represent an update to the previous T2K measurements~\cite{PhysRevD.103.L011101,PhysRevD.96.011102,PhysRevLett.116.181801}.
 Like these previous analyses, we allow the oscillation parameters for \numu (\thatm, \dmsqtwothree) to vary separately from those of \numub (\thatmb, \dmsqtwothreeb), while all other oscillation parameters are assumed to be the same for neutrinos and antineutrinos.